rese1f/Self-supervised-Cross-view-3D-Human-Pose-Estimation-and-Localization-in-Video/DATASETS.md

 # Datasets

 This file describes the basic parameters of the datasets appeared in the program.
-Note that before version 2.0.0, there is only 1 dataset used, i.e. `Human3.6M`.
-More datasets will be carried out after the implementation of the Inference part of this program.
+Note that our project

 ## Human3.6M (Native Dataset)